WICG/aom/explainer.md

 | `setValue`            | n/a                                                               |                       | No equivalent DOM event            |

 Notes on the previous table:
-- KeyboardEvent sequences include keyup/keydown/keypress.
+- DOM KeyboardEvent sequences include keyup/keydown.
 - Control orientation is determined by the computed value of `aria-orientation` which defaults to `horizontal` for `progressbar` and `slider`, and defaults to `vertical` for `scrollbar`.
-- Natural language direction is determined by the computed value of `dir` which defaults to `ltr`, but can be set to `rtl` for languages like Arabic and Hebrew.
+- Natural language direction is determined by the computed value of `dir` which usualy computes to to `ltr` (`auto` in most contexts resolves to `ltr`), but can be set to `rtl` for languages such as Arabic and Hebrew.
-- The event target for KeyboardEvent sequences is the currently focused element.
+- The DOM event target for DOM KeyboardEvent sequences is the currently focused DOM element.
-- The event target for `click` and `contextmenu` events is lowest leaf node DOM element in the assistive technology's "cursor" or "point-of-regard" .
+- The DOM event target for `click` and `contextmenu` DOM events is lowest leaf node DOM element in the assistive technology's "cursor" or "point-of-regard".
-- If a web author does not cancel the event with `Event.preventDefault()` and/or `Event.stopPropagation()`, the event should propagate out of the web view an potentially trigger the platform behavior of the assistive technology event.
-For example, if an iOS user triggers a dismiss/escape event but the web author does not capture or cancel the Escape key sequence, the browser or system will execute the default functionality of the native `accessibilityPerformEscape()` handler.
+- If a web author does not cancel the DOM event with `Event.preventDefault()` and/or `Event.stopPropagation()`, the DOM event should propagate out of the web view an potentially trigger the platform behavior of the assistive technology event.
+For example, if an iOS user triggers a native dismiss/escape event but the web author does not capture or cancel the DOM Escape key sequence, the browser or system should execute the default functionality of the native `accessibilityPerformEscape()` handler.